10 FAQs About MIPS

 - MIPS broadens and revamps the Measure-Applicability Validation (MAV) process, which allows another means for clinicians to report fewer than the required six measures for the registry, EHR, and QCDR reporting methods.

-- For the registry and QCDR reporting methods, the “data completeness” standard, which defines the minimum subset of patients within a measure denominator that must be reported, is 50% of Medicare patients for 2017 and increases to 60% in 2018.
+- For the registry and QCDR reporting methods, the “data completeness” standard, which defines the minimum subset of patients within a measure denominator that must be reported, is 50% of Medicare patients for 2017, but may increase in future years.

 - Clinicians intending to use the group practice reporting option (GPRO) (for clinicians choosing to be measured for MIPS performance as a group of clinicians) will only need to declare their specific reporting method by June 30th of the performance year if they choose the CMS Web Interface reporting method and/or choose to report patient experience measures via the CAHPS for MIPS survey (same as the current “CAHPS for PQRS”).